RoshanPeters/EDMUZE---Emotion-Detection-Music-Recommendation-System/README.md

 # EDMUZE---Emotion-Detection-Music-Recommendation-System
-view the video to understand the entire working of our project \\
+ View the video file to understand the entire working of our project.
-the file 'python_edmuze_code' contains the entire working code (backend)
+ The file 'python_edmuze_code' contains the entire working code (backend)